What do all of the Toxic Markers in Backlink Audit mean?

 - Blog post signature spam — the link comes from a forum signature and might be spam.

-- Forum link - the link comes from non-moderated forums might be evaluated as spam.
+- Forum link - the link that comes from non-moderated forums might be evaluated as spam.

 - Page comment spam — the link comes from a non-moderated page comment and might be spam.

-If there are malicious or de-indexed domains that refer to your site, this automatically makes your website a hazard in the eyes of Google.
+If there are malicious or de-indexed domains that refer to your site, there’s a chance it could affect your SEO for the worse.

 - De-indexed domain/Domain dropped positions — the referring domain might drop positions for violation of Webmaster Guidelines.